johnlreyes/maven-schemaspy-plugin/README.txt

 	</pluginRepositories>

-well that was the motivation in forking, i wanted to exclude liquibase generated table and specify absolute path of graphviz
+well that was the motivation in forking, i wanted to exclude liquibase generated table and specify absolute path of graphviz and use github as a maven repository for the forked artifacts